-:: :: Exercises, Communication Skills, Motivation, Goal Setting, Personal Impact, Emotional Intelligence, Appraisal
+:: :: Exercises, Motivation, Goal Setting, Emotional Intelligence, Self-esteem

 Knowing how we feel is part of our self-awareness.
 The more we are aware of our feelings, the better we can control our behaviours and understand those of others.
 This exercise helps delegates to become more aware of their emotions and learn to describe them.
 It also encourages them to think of ways to get to a target emotion, such as happiness.

 Indicate how you feel now and find out as many emotions as you can.